PUSH-YA/CourseManagementApp/README.md

 **Application functionality:**
 You add *Courses* to the application and then you can add the workload for the courses such as the assignments or homework.
 For each workload, it will ask you to add date, time and the estimated time taken for you to finish the task.
-The application will then create an automatic schedule for you and remind you the tasks due for the day [when opened].
-After you finish the tasks, you will be able to add the marks you received and the weighing percentage of those marks.
-This will help you keep up with your marks for the courses and your current progress, both of these combined should decrease your procrastination.
-All of the scheduling and progress can also be seen visually with a proper schedule for the day or the week [TBD: depending on which is more aesthetically pleasing visually].
+The application will then create a schedule for you based on the dates and the homeworks that you have to do.
+You can put add the marks you received and the weighing percentage of those marks and the program will return the current progress report [your current grades].
+You cna also change the status of the homework.
+This will help you keep up with your marks for the courses and your current progress, of these combined should decrease your procrastination.
+All of the scheduling and progress can also be seen visually with a proper schedule for the days and the homeworks for that day.

 **Users for the application:**
 It is made for people who need help with procrastination and who need help with organising their tasks.